openbikesensor/OpenBikeSensorFirmware/README.md

 ## Getting Started Coding

-1. You need a OpenBikeSensor in order to try work on the Firmware.
-[Head over to our Hardware Guide to assemble one](https://www.openbikesensor.org/docs/hardware/).
+1. You need an OpenBikeSensor Classic (or, in the near future alternatively an OpenBikeSensor Pro) in order to work on the firmware.
+[Head over to our hardware guide to assemble one](https://www.openbikesensor.org/docs/hardware/).
 2. Clone this repo: `git clone https://github.com/openbikesensor/OpenBikeSensorFirmware.git` and `cd` into it.
 3. Choose between developing with recommended [VSCode](https://www.openbikesensor.org/software/firmware/setup.html#vscode), or [CLion](https://www.openbikesensor.org/software/firmware/setup.html#clion) (license required), respectively [Arduino IDE](https://www.openbikesensor.org/software/firmware/setup.html#clion) (discouraged).
+4. While flashing with platformio use either `pio run -t upload -e obs` or `pio run -t upload -e obspro` matching the Hardware you work with.
-4. Happy Coding! :tada: We are open for your pull request.
+5. Happy Coding! :tada: We are open for your pull request.

 ## License